 Upon the issuance of a FOA, EERE personnel are prohibited from communicating (in writing or otherwise) with applicants regarding the FOA except through the established question and answer process as described below.
-Specifically, questions regarding the content of this FOA must be submitted to: WindFarmFOA@ee.doe.gov.
+Specifically, questions regarding the content of this FOA must be submitted to: subsurface@ee.doe.gov.
 Questions must be submitted not later than 3 business days prior to the application due date and time.
+Please note, feedback on individual concepts will not be provided through Q&A.